jayasurya217/Python_api/README.md

 # Python_api
-Here I had created a simple rest api (CURD) for a song database
+Here I had created a simple rest api (CURD) for a song database with swagger